About

 The Transportation Law Hub is a blog designed to keep readers abreast of the many issues impacting the trucking and transportation industries, including news, legislative updates, case law and industry trend analysis.

-Published by Plunkett Cooney’s Transportation Law Practice Group, The Hub will cover a range of issues from trucking liability, to no fault law to regulatory issues and everything in between.
+Published by Plunkett Cooney’s Transportation Law Practice Group, The Hub covers a range of issues from trucking liability, to no fault law to regulatory issues and everything in between.
 The transportation industry’s regulatory and legislative landscape is constantly changing, so be sure to make The Hub a regular virtual stop as your research these important topics.

 Please note that this blog is not intended to provide legal advice, and the discussions contained herein should not be applied to any fact-specific situation.
 Always consult an attorney directly to address any specific legal questions or needs you may have.